fridex/repository-service-tuf/docs/source/index.rst

 reusable TUF platform to integrate into different flows and infrastructures began.

-Repository Service for TUF aims to be an easy-to-use tool for Developers, DevOps, and DevOpsSec teams working on the delivery process.
+Repository Service for TUF aims to be an easy-to-use tool for Developers, DevOps, and DevSecOps teams working on the delivery process.

 .. _TUF: https://theupdateframework.io